SSWConsulting/SSW.People.Profiles/Ozair-Ashfaque/Ozair-Ashfaque.md

 Ozair is a Web Developer working at SSW Melbourne with experience building responsive and scalable web applications.

-He holds a masters degree of Network Systems with a specialization in Cyber Security from Swinburne University of Technology.
+He holds a master's degree of Network Systems with a specialization in Cyber Security from Swinburne University of Technology.
 He specializes in front-end development using JavaScript frameworks such as Angular and React, and has experience in back-end development using .NET

 In his free time, he likes reading, meeting friends and travelling.